matsim-melbourne/network/README.md

 | -xml     | Writing the output network in MATSim readable XML format                          |
 | -sqlite  | Writing the output network in SQLite format                                       |

 **Note** Make sure to **at least specify one output format** for the `makeNetwork.sh`.
-For example, run the following to generate a MATSim readable XML output network, without public transportation, simplification, elevation, focus area and test area:
+For example, the minimum command for creating a MATSim readable output would be:

 ```
 ./makeNetwork.sh -xml
 ```

-For further adjustments, such as changing the boundary areas for test area and focus area, edit `./MATSimNetworkGenerator.R`

 ## Troubleshooting
 ### Postgres install on macOS 10.15+